learn-with-me/Software-Engineering-Fundamentals/06-devops/docker.md

 # Docker

-> Docker is an open-source engine that automates the deployment of applications into containers.
+> Docker is an open-source engine \(native Linux technology\) that automates the deployment of applications into containers.
 >
 > Docker wants you to be able to build, ship/deploy and run distributed applications \(to avoid single point of failure\).
 It give you a standard way to package your software, deploy the software and run the software.
 What goes in the container is up to you.
 >